-Tempering is a process which is capable of decreasing or increasing the hardness and strength of steel.
-It can also increase the toughness of hardened steels, while removing the tensions created in the material revealing the steel with the required hardness.
+Tempering is a process which can decrease or increase the hardness and strength of steel.
+It can also increase the toughness of hardened steels, while removing the tensions created in the material, leaving the steel with the required hardness.

 Tempering can be performed on all hardened components, such as bars, joints and shafts.
 It is a heating process that optimizes mechanical properties such as toughness and ductility in workpieces that have already been hardened.